qoco-org/qoco/docs/codegen/build.rst

         cmake .. && make

     You should now see two binaries: :code:`libqoco_custom.so` which is the custom solver library, and :code:`runtest` which solves a sample SOCP with the custom solver.
+Note that if you want to compile the custom solver and enable printing, you must invoke cmake as follows: :code:`cmake -DENABLE_PRINTING:BOOL=TRUE ..`.